Menu

 3. Answer No if the taxpayer did not sell their principal residence during the year.

-Sale of principal residence question on the Info worksheet
+Screen Capture: Sale of principal residence question on the Info worksheet

-Principal residence section on Schedule 3 (S3)
+Principal Residence Section on Schedule 3 (S3)

 Once you answer Yes to the question on the Info worksheet, you are required to complete the Principal residence section on page 3 of the Schedule 3 (S3):